Actions of Ore extensions and growth of polynomial $H$-identities: Introduction

 Property (*) implies that the exponents of growth of $H$-identities of the corresponding $H$-simple algebras are integer and equal their dimensions.
-Property (*) holds for all finite dimensional semisimple (in ordinary sense) $H$-simple algebras~\cite[Theorem~7]{ASGordienko3} and for all finite dimensional algebras simple with respect to the action of a Taft algebra $H_{m^2}(\zeta)$~\cite[Lemmas~5 and~7]{ASGordienko12}.
+Property (*) holds for all finite dimensional semisimple (in ordinary sense) $H$-simple algebras~\cite[Theorem~7]{ASGordienko3} (see also the remark in Example~\ref{ExampleHSemiSimplePropertyStar} below) and for all finite dimensional algebras simple with respect to an action of a Taft algebra $H_{m^2}(\zeta)$~\cite[Lemma~7]{ASGordienko12}.
 However, there exist finite dimensional algebras with a generalized $H$-action, which again are semigroup graded algebras, where the $H$-PI-exponent is non-integer and Property (*) does not hold~\cite{ASGordienko13}.
 (See also~\cite{GordienkoJanssensJespers}.)

-As an application, we show that Conjecture~\ref{ConjectureAmitsurBahturin} holds for $H=H_{m^2}(\zeta)$ (Theorem~\ref{TheoremTaftAmitsur}) which is a crucial step for proving the conjecture for an arbitrary pointed Hopf algebra $H$.
+As an application of Theorem~\ref{TheoremHmodHRadAmitsurPIexpHBdimB}, in Corollary~\ref{CorollaryHOreAmitsur} we show that Conjecture~\ref{ConjectureAmitsurBahturin} holds for the class $\mathcal C$ of all Hopf algebras $H$ that are constructed by an iterated Ore extension of a finite dimensional semisimple Hopf algebra $\tilde H$ by skew-primitive elements (see the precise definition of such algebras $H$ in Definition~\ref{DefinitionOreConstructed}), which is a crucial step for proving Conjecture~\ref{ConjectureAmitsurBahturin} for an arbitrary pointed Hopf algebra.

+The class $\mathcal C$ is rather large.
+It includes Taft algebras $H_{m^2}(\zeta)$ as well as Hopf algebras $H(C,n,c,c^*,a,b)$ (see~\cite[Definition 5.6.15]{Danara}) that were used to answer in the negative Kaplansky's conjecture on the finiteness of the isomorphism types of Hopf algebras of a given finite dimension~\cite{AndrusSchneider, BDG1, BDG2}.
+Furthermore, the class $\mathcal C$ contains non-pointed Hopf algebras, e.g. two Hopf algebras of dimension $16$ (see~\cite[Theorem~5.1]{CalDascMasMen}).